 In today's competitive global economy leading and managing people efficiently, effectively, and ethically is more important than ever.
 Too many organizations do not recognize the strategic importance of engaging HR in high-level business and organizational decisions.
 The focus of this course includes: change management and developing employees' capabilities and management of employees and other HR relationships.
 Emphasis will be placed on how to apply these concepts to the field of marriage and family therapy.
 Prerequisite: MF 777.

-MF 805 Neuroscience and Emotional Regulation: 3 semester hours
+MF 805 Neurophysiological Essentials for Treatment: 3 semester